mrkaye97/code-riddles/README.md

 `python3 src/generate_data.py 100_000_000`
 ```

+4. Solve away!
+Use any tools + methods you like.

-4. Profile your code!
+5. Profile your code!
 I've pre-installed [memray](https://github.com/bloomberg/memray), a memory profiler, but feel free to use any tools you like